 Writing a biography as a singer or musician can be difficult, especially for press kits and Instagram.
-It’s important to create an effective biography for yourself because it will help connect you with a wider audience.
+It’s important to create an effective musician bio for yourself because it will help connect you with a wider audience.

 Your singer biography should be short and concise and your opening paragraph is the most important.
 It should give an interesting snapshot of you, your music and your achievements.
 Aim for a total of three paragraphs that capture your sound on paper.

-Stick to this general formula when creating your artist profile and you can’t go wrong.
+Stick to this general formula when creating your artist profile or short musician bio and you can’t go wrong.
 Once you’ve started recording music, your biography is a crucial part of you as an artist and it can be one of the first impressions you make on your audience.
 We’ll also show you how your biography can be tailored for different channels.

-How to write a bio for singers and musicians
+How to write a singer or musician bio

 - Use an appropriate tone and voice